 What Does Ralph Nader Have To Do With The Automotive Industry?
 Plenty!

-Activist Ralph Nader doesn't even own a car, but this 4-time presidential candidate, environmentalist and consumer advocate has a lot to say about the automotive industry.
-There are also plenty of ears willing to listen.
+Activist Ralph Nader doesn’t even own a car, but this former presidential candidate, environmentalist and consumer advocate has had a lot to say about the automotive industry for over forty years.
+There are also plenty of ears that have been willing to listen.

-He was recently a guest speaker at the Automotive News World Congress, where he reportedly "blasted the U.S. automakers for being short-sighted, encumbered by bureaucracy and failing to innovate to keep up with foreign competitors," according to Detroit Free Press.
+He has been a guest speaker at the Automotive News World Congress, where he reportedly “blasted the U.S. automakers for being short-sighted, encumbered by bureaucracy and failing to innovate to keep up with foreign competitors,” according to Detroit Free Press.

 His appearance at the World Congress recognized his crucial role in the development of safety technology, laws and regulations.
 He has founded numerous consumer advocacy groups and has been very influential both in and out of government.
 He has lobbied for vehicle safety laws since the sixties and his efforts lead to what is now known as the National Highway Traffic Safety Administration.